Thaoden/MTGCollectionDraftCalculator/README.md

 This calculator attempts to estimate the number of BO1 drafts needed to complete one's rare collection in MtG Arena.

-To do so, a draft is simulated by opening three packs, assuming only the first pack contains a rare.
+To do so, a draft is simulated by opening three packs, assuming only the first pick presents a rare.
 During a draft, as there is no duplicate protection, this rare can be any rare of the complete (draftable) set.
 A random card is created and checked against the current collection if it is a duplicate.
 If this is not the case, it is added the collection.
 After each draft, the amount of boosters owned is incremented by one.
 As soon as the owned boosters exceed the amount of missing cards, the estimation stops.

 The first version makes some very naive assumptions: